On the ordinary Hecke orbit conjecture: Introduction

 \subsection{Acknowledgements}

 It is clear that our approach owes a substantial intellectual debt to the work of Chai and Oort, and in fact our main results were conceived after reading a remark in \cite{ChaiConjecture}.
+We are very grateful to the referee for pointing out a serious error in a previous version, for a very detailed reading of a second version and for many helpful comments.
+We thank Sean Cotner for helpful discussions.